505th Bužim Brigade: History

 The brigade was formed on 15 August 1992 and was initially known as the "105 Bužim Krajina Infantry Brigade."
 However, it was renamed on 1 April to the 505th Brigade.
 On the day of the formation, the brigade had 97 officers, 140 non-commissioned officers, and 1,452 soldiers, with one-third of them being armed with infantry or hunting weapons.
 On 14 December, by decision of the presidency, the brigade was given the title "Knightly".

 The first war experience of the brigade was on 21 April 1992, where soldiers from the Army of Republika Srpska attacked Bosanska Krupa to seize it.
 They did not complete their objective.
 Still, the lack of weapons and ammunition forced the units to cross to the left bank of the Una River where positions were consolidated and established, and RS forces' advance in the direction of Cazin and Bužim was stopped.
 The first major victory of the brigade was in Munja '93, where 360 poorly armed fighters from the brigade fought against a well fortified and well armed brigade from the Army of Republika Srpska and won.
-Serb soldiers were killed in the battle and several hundred were wounded, while only 18 from the 505th Brigade were killed.
+163 Serb soldiers were killed in the battle and several hundred were wounded, while only 18 from the 505th Brigade were killed.

 The commander of the brigade, Izet Nanić, was killed in the Siege of Bihać during Operation Storm on 5 August 1995.
 He was posthumously awarded the Order of the Golden Lily, and the Order of Hero of the Liberation War.

+Operation Oganj '92

+Operation "Oganj '92" was a military action carried out on October 7, 1992, by the 505th Bužim Brigade, then known as the 105th Bužim-Krajina Brigade.
+The goal of the operation was to push back the 1st Novigrad Infantry Brigade of the Army of Republika Srpska (VRS), which was positioned on the outskirts of Bužim, and to capture the elevation point Ćorkovača.

+In this operation, the 505th Bužim Brigade captured Ćorkovača, taking control over part of the border of the Republic of Bosnia and Herzegovina (RBiH).
+The action was carried out by CSN HAMZA and the company from the second battalion of the 105th Bužim Brigade along with the APAČE unit from the 111th Bosanska Krupa Brigade.
+This battle was a strategic success for the young general Izet Nanić and marked the first offensive action of the 505th Bužim Brigade.

+Approximately 20 km^{2} of territory in the area of Ćorkovača was captured, a significant amount of weapons and ammunition was seized, and several dozen VRS soldiers were killed.
+This conquest created significantly more favorable conditions for planning a broader action to capture territory of the RBiH toward the north and east.
+A frontal assault was no longer the only option.
+The border of RBiH from Ćulumak to Ćorkovača, a length of 10 km, was secured and not lost again for the remainder of the war.

 Losses

-The 505th Buzim Brigade had 462 killed, 2,514 wounded and 189 missing / captured fighters and elders.
+The 505th Buzim Brigade had 462 killed, 2,514 wounded and 189 missing / captured fighters.